 Star Wars fans are in for a treat as over 200 costumes, props, models and artwork from the franchise are displayed in a special exhibition.
 Find your own Star Wars character in an interactive quest.
 Open 10am-6pm.
 Tickets: Adults £20-£25.
 Children £10-£15.
 The O2, Peninsula Square, Greenwich, SE10 0DX.
 Nearest station: North Greenwich.
 For more information, visit the Star Wars Identities website.

-Posted on 28 February 2017, in Art, Entertainment, Families, Festivals, London, Tourist Attractions and tagged london, March 2017, Things to do in London, Travel, What's On Guide.
+Posted on 28 Feb 2017, in Art, Entertainment, Families, Festivals, London, Tourist Attractions and tagged London, March 2017, Things to do in London, Travel, What's On Guide.
 Bookmark the permalink.
 11 Comments.